 In some circumstances, enrollment is available year-round, without a need for a qualifying event:

 American Indians – as defined by the Indian Health Care Improvement Act (See page 11) – can enroll anytime during the year.
 Enrollment by the 15th of the month (or a later date set by a state-run exchange) will result in an effective date of the first of the following month.
 American Indians may also switch from one QHP to another up to once per month (the special enrollment periods for American Indians only apply within the exchanges – carriers selling off-exchange plans do not have to offer a monthly special enrollment period for American Indians).

-Medicaid enrollment is also year-round.
+Medicaid and CHIP enrollment are also year-round.
 For people who are near the threshold where Medicaid eligibility ends and exchange subsidy eligibility begins, there may be some “churning” during the year, when slight income fluctuations result in a change in eligibility.

 If income increases above the Medicaid eligibility threshold, there’s a special open enrollment window triggered by loss of other coverage.
 Unfortunately, in states that have not expanded Medicaid, the transition between Medicaid and QHPs in the exchange is nowhere near as seamless as lawmakers intended it to be.